Fires are not permitted at any time. See fire rules on conservation land.

 Urupukapuka Bay Campsite is the largest campsite on the island.
 Tent sites are along the beach front and are divided into four zones:

-Setting up your site: Set up your site so that the mess/gazebo/cooking area is located on the back part of your site with the accommodation at the front.
+Set up your site with the mess/gazebo/cooking area at the back of your site, and the accommodation at the front.

 Water taxis run on demand year round (weather permitting).
-The Paihia i-SITE takes bookings for boat transportation to the island: visit Northland New Zealand or email firstname.lastname@example.org
+The Paihia i-SITE takes bookings for boat transportation to the island.

 Passenger ferries go from Paihia and Russell to Otehei Bay every day in the peak summer season.